 From here you can add a profile picture, change your name, add your role, add another email address, reset your password, add your contact number and set your time zone.
 Click “Update” when you’ve made your changes.

 While you’re getting started it’s a good idea to leave all the toggles switched to “on” as you can always come back and edit them at a later date if needed.

 Now that you have access to tasks and workflow runs assigned to you, you can use the comments at the bottom of each task to communicate with other users in the same organization.

 You can @mention other users in the organization to notify them of your comments, which also sends them an instant email notification.
 Type your message and click “Send” to post it.

 What’s the difference between a workflow and a workflow run again?

 Take a look at this video for a quick refresher.

-Why can’t I run a new checklist?
+Why can’t I run a workflow?

-Why can’t I create a new template?
+Why can’t I create a new workflow?

 What happens if I’ve been demoted from a member to a guest?